Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: FDD massive MIMO and Backbone Neural CSI Compressor

-After acquiring the low-dimensional latent space, quantization and entropy coding are applied to transform the latent representation into a bit sequence.
-Specifically, a uniform scalar quantizer with a unit quantization bin is used to convert continuous latent values into discrete values.
-Based on the latent probability distribution learned during training, a lossless compression algorithm such as range coding or context-adaptive binary arithmetic coding (CABAC) is utilized to entropy code the quantized latent space, resulting in a variable-length bit stream.
-Incorporating quantization into the compressor poses a challenge for training through backpropagation since the derivative of quantization is zero almost everywhere.
-To circumvent this problem, a common practice is to approximate the quantization by adding independent and identically distributed (i.i.d.) uniform noise, $\Delta \mathbf{Z} \sim U(0,1)$, to the latent representation, i.e., $\tilde{\mathbf{Z}}=\mathbf{Z}+\Delta \mathbf{Z}$.
-This approach yields a differentiable upper bound on the number of bits needed to compress the latent space.
-During inference, a more accurate estimate of the number of compressed bits is obtained using the actual quantization output, i.e., without i.i.d. uniform noise.
+After obtaining the low-dimensional latent representation, quantization and entropy coding are applied to convert the latent space into a bit sequence.
+Specifically, a uniform scalar quantizer with unit step size is employed to map continuous latent values to discrete symbols.
+Leveraging the latent probability distribution learned during training, a lossless entropy coding scheme, such as range coding or context-adaptive binary arithmetic coding (CABAC), is then used to encode the quantized latent representation, resulting in a variable-length bitstream.

+Incorporating quantization into the compression framework introduces a challenge for gradient-based optimization, as the quantization operation has a zero derivative almost everywhere.
+To address this issue, a common relaxation is adopted in which quantization is approximated by adding independent and identically distributed uniform noise, $\Delta \mathbf{Z} \sim \mathcal{U}(0,1)$, to the latent representation, resulting in $\tilde{\mathbf{Z}} = \mathbf{Z} + \Delta \mathbf{Z}$.
+This relaxation provides a differentiable surrogate and yields an upper bound on the expected number of bits required to encode the latent space.
+During inference, the true quantization operation is applied, and the rate is computed using the actual quantized latent values without additive noise.

-On the decoder side, the entropy-coded quantized bit stream is first decoded, and the low-dimensional channel matrix is recovered by the decoding network.
-The entropy encoder and decoder share the same prior distribution for the latent variable.
-In our architecture, we adopt a fully factorized distribution based on a neural network cumulative called DeepFactorized \cite{ballé2018variational}.
-This distribution leverages DNNs to learn and represent the latent distributions while assuming certain factorization properties.
-The decoder neural network, function $g_\theta$ in our model depicted in Fig. \ref{fig:architecture}, consists of convolutional layers, each with a kernel size of 5.
-Similar to the encoder network, the ReLU activation function is used throughout.
-To reconstruct the large channel matrix from the low-dimensional entropy-decoded representation, an upsampling function is applied.
+On the decoder side, the entropy-coded bitstream is first decoded to recover the quantized latent representation, which is then mapped to a low-dimensional channel representation by the decoding network.
+The entropy encoder and decoder share the same latent prior distribution.
+In our architecture, we adopt a fully factorized prior implemented via the \texttt{DeepFactorized} model \cite{ballé2018variational}, which leverages deep neural networks to learn the latent probability distribution under factorization assumptions.

+The decoder network, represented by the function $g_\theta$ in Fig.~\ref{fig:architecture}, consists of a stack of convolutional layers with a kernel size of $5 \times 5$, each followed by a ReLU activation function.
+To reconstruct the high-dimensional CSI matrix from the low-dimensional entropy-decoded representation, an upsampling operation is applied to progressively restore the spatial resolution.